Deeksha Joshi: Career

-Deeksha debuted with the movie Shubh Aarambh, directed by Amit Barot in 2017.
+Deeksha made her debut with the movie Shubh Aarambh, directed by Amit Barot in 2017.
 She then starred in other two movies Karsandas Pay & Use and Colorbaaj in the same year.
-Karsandas Pay & Use was her first Commercially successful film.

 Her next project was Sharato Lagu alongside Malhar Thakkar.
-This was also a commercial success.
-She won the GIFA best actress of the year in 2018 for her role in Sharato Lagu.
-The film and her performance was both critically and commercially acclaimed.
+She won the "GIFA best actress of the year" in 2018 for her role in Sharato Lagu.
 Her next venture was Dhunki starring with Pratik Gandhi which was acclaimed critically.

-In 2020, Deeksha received the Critics' Choice Film Awards Best Actress (Gujarati) for Dhunki.
+In 2020, Deeksha received the "Critics' Choice Film Awards Best Actress (Gujarati)" for Dhunki.
 Deeksha did the titular role in the romantic comedy film Luv Ni Love Storys directed by Durgesh Tanna which was also released in 2020.

-She will make her Hindi Film debut with the Ranveer Singh starrer Jayeshbhai Jordaar directed by Divyang Thakkar.
-She will be also seeing in Chandresh Bhatt's untitled venture opposite Esha Kansara and Gaurav Paswala.
+She made her Bollywood debut in the Ranveer Singh starrer Jayeshbhai Jordaar directed by Divyang Thakkar.

+She will be also seen in Chandresh Bhatt's untitled project opposite Esha Kansara and Gaurav Paswala.